nurih/fast-api-workshop/docs/M2-Invoke with Parameters.md

 1. Create POST API endpoint:
     - Route the path `/order1`
     - Name the method `create_order1`
-    - The method should two parameters:
+    - The method should have two parameters:
         - A string value named `item`
         - A numeric value named `quantity`
 1. The body of the method should simply return the values.
 For example `return {"item": item, "quantity": quantity}`